mariuszradon/wrapfile/README.md

 # wrapfile

-FileWrapper, TextFileReader and TextFileWriter are used to construct a file-like object from a file-like object, a path or None (to indicate a memory buffer).
-The resulting wrapper redirects most of the methods to the actual file object.
-The close() method of the wrapper closes the actual file only when it was opened when constructing the wrapper (based on the provided file path) or if the memory buffer was created.
+Create a file-like wrapper based on the actual file or a path to it, or an internal memory buffer (whose contents can be returned).

-The purpose is to simplify writing functions that can take as an argument a 'filepath_or_buffer' which can be string, path object, a file-like object or None:
+The purpose is to simplify coding functions with a 'filepath_or_buffer' argument meaning that what is supplied as the argument can be a file-like object, str or path object, or even None (for writing data to an internal memory buffer).

 - If the argument is file-like, it is simply wrapped to perform the actual I/O operations.

 - If the argument is str or path object, it is treated as path of the file to be opened and managed (the user does not have to bother about closing the internal file).

 - If the argument None, an empty in-memory buffer is created (io.BytesIO or io.StringIO) to which data can be written.
-The written data can be returned back using the getvalue() implemented in TextFileWriter.
+The written data can be returned back using the getvalue() implemented in one of the classes, TextFileWriter.

+The resulting wrapper redirects most of the methods to the actual file object.
+The close() method of the wrapper closes the actual file only when it was opened when constructing the wrapper (based on the provided file path) or if the memory buffer was created.

 ##Example
 ```python